 The IDL compiler also generates a TIE class, which lets you implement CORBA objects with classes that are unrelated (by inheritance) to skeleton classes.
 Given Java's restriction on multiple inheritance, TIE class implementations are especially useful for objects that inherit from multiple IDL interfaces.
-For more information, see "Delegating Servant Implementations" on page 122.
+For more information, see Delegating Servant Implementations.